linode/manager/docs/development-guide/01-repository-structure.md

 The validation package contains Yup schemas for validating requests made through the api-v4 package.
 Its structure is similar to api-v4, though it is smaller.

-The `/src` directory is flat and contains many “<resource_type>.schema.ts” files, as well as an index file that exports everything, and a `constants` file with package-wide constants.
+The `/src` directory is flat and contains many "<resource_type>.schema.ts" files, as well as an index file that exports everything, and a `constants` file with package-wide constants.

 Like api-v4, TypeScript files are compiled to /lib and compiled + minified to index.ts.